huzeifah-m/PBI-Pro-License-Automated-Control/README.md

   ![](https://github.com/huzeifah-m/PBI-Pro-License-Automated-Control/blob/main/Images/Get%20response%20ID.gif)

- •	Add a new step called 'Get User Profile,' and in the user fill in a dynamic response for the responder's email.
+ •	Add a new step by selecting the Office 365 action 'Get User Profile', which returns the user's details.
+For the 'User' input, select the MSForms action 'Responder's email' to dynamically return the email address of the form responder.

  ![](https://github.com/huzeifah-m/PBI-Pro-License-Automated-Control/blob/main/Images/Get%20user%20profile.gif)